MCP Server Errors

 bad_request 400 Input shape rejected by the FourA API No, fix the arguments

-auth_failed 401 Key missing, invalid, or deactivated No, fix the key
+auth_failed 401 The FourA API key is missing, invalid, or deactivated; this is not about target-site credentials No, fix the FourA key

 forbidden 403 Target rejected the request (anti-bot, geo-block) No, or switch to foura_proxy